diamondburned/6cord/README.md

 - Tab to hide channels, focusing on input
 - Tab again to show channels, focusing on the channel list
 - To clear the keyring, feed `6cord` a new token with `-t`
+- Plans:
+  - Disable focus on the message view and use Alt+Arrows instead (considering)

 ## Todo